27 Beautiful Things To Do In Sydney At Night (For Couples)

 You don’t need to bring anything as all materials are provided.
 But you must be 18 or over to take part in this fun night out.

-4. Climb Sydney Harbour Bridge at Sunset
+4. A Romantic Sydney Harbour Bridge Climb At Sunset

 You know, climbing the Sydney Harbour Bridge is something EVERYONE needs to do in their life.
 Having climbed it twice now, I’d happily do it again.
 You know why?
 It’s because it gives you one of those “I’m actually standing on top of the Sydney Harbour Bridge” moments.
 There’s really nothing quite like it.